-For extra security you can set the value to `without-password` instead of yes.
-So you would paste in the following in step 2 instead:
+When using SSH Keys, you can set the PermitRootLogin value to `without-password` instead of yes.
+To accomplish this, simply modify the following information noted in step 2 above instead:

-This process should work on pretty much any Linux based server with the ssh server installed.
+This process should work on almost any version of Linux server that the sshd service is installed.
 If you are using a cPanel server though you can easily control this setting from the WHM interface.
-In these cases it’s recommended to control this setting from your control panel interface.
+In these cases, it’s recommended to modify this setting from your control panel interface.

 Have more questions about this process?
 Reach out to one of our Heroic Support admins 24 hours a day, 365 days a year by creating a ticket at email@example.com, opening a chat with us or giving us a call at 1-800-580-4985.
 We are always looking forward to providing an answer to any questions you may have!